 Gun Rights Restoration Lawyers

 The Second Amendment protects your right to bear arms.
-If you are concerned about your firearm rights, you need to know that both state and federal law restrictions are in play – sometimes working in unison and other times at odds with each other.
+If you are concerned about your gun rights, you need to know that both state and federal law restrictions are in play – sometimes working in unison and other times at odds with each other.
 Nevertheless, you need to understand that these restrictions can impact your ability to lawfully possess firearms.

 Pursuant to Minn.
 Stat.
 624.713, Minnesota law prohibits certain individuals from possessing firearms for various periods of time.
 What follows is a list of most, but not all, types of criminal offenses and convictions that will result in a loss of your firearm rights for some period of time: